Baby boomers make up about 20% of the population but account for 80% spend in the travel industry. The grey nomads are a generation on the move!

 “I love having tour options to countries that maybe you could once only dream of seeing.
 And to travel through them with like-minded people and local guides sharing their local knowledge only enhances the experience …”‘

 Baby boomers are well read and researched too and have likely spent days – even months – online looking at where they might want to eat or a local attraction they might like to visit.
 The kind of tour that appeals is one that has done all the leg work for them, but allows them enough free time mixed with planned time to see the things they are interested in.

 I didn’t actually intend for my tours to be baby boomer tours, but that’s the demographic who are coming along and I’m thrilled about it!

-I’m only a whisper shy of being a Boomer myself, but ahem – am technically a Gen X’er – and last year hosted my first group trip which was to Vietnam with 10 people, and this year I have two more planned: 3 weeks in Italy in September and then 3 weeks in South America in October/November.
+I’m only a whisper shy of being a Boomer myself, but ahem – am technically a Gen X’er – and last year hosted my first group trip which was to Vietnam with 10 people, and this year I took a group of 11 people for 3 weeks in Italy in September.

 For various reasons a small group tour appeals to this age group: they don’t need to travel alone if their spouse is no longer with us, or if he (and yes I deliberately say “he” because most of my guests are solo females!) just doesn’t want to travel.